 What is a Fiscal Policy?

-So, the fiscal policy helps in controlling inflation, addressing unemployment along with ensuring the health of the currency in the international market.
-Now that we know what is fiscal policy, let’s understand its objectives and types.
+So, this policy helps control inflation, address unemployment, and ensure the health of the currency in the international market.
+Now that we know what is fiscal policy let’s understand its objectives and types.

 Objectives of Fiscal Policy

 - Maintain or stabilize the economy’s growth rate